junioreif/OpenMiChroM/README.rst

 Overview
 ========

-`Open-MiChroM <https://www.sciencedirect.com/science/article/pii/S0022283620306185>`_ is a Python library for performing chromatin dynamics simulations and analyses.
+`OpenMiChroM <https://www.sciencedirect.com/science/article/pii/S0022283620306185>`_ is a Python library for performing chromatin dynamics simulations and analyses.
 Open-MiChroM uses the  `OpenMM <http://openmm.org/>`_ Python API employing the `MiChroM (Minimal Chromatin Model) <https://www.pnas.org/content/113/43/12168>`_ energy function.
 The chromatin dynamics simulations generate an ensemble of 3D chromosomal structures that are consistent with experimental Hi-C maps.
-Open-MiChroM also allows simulations of a single or multiple chromosome chain using High-Performance Computing in different platforms (GPUs and CPUs).
+OpenMiChroM also allows simulations of a single or multiple chromosome chain using High-Performance Computing in different platforms (GPUs and CPUs).

 .. raw:: html